Saturday, December 16, 2023

 * * * * * *

-Nothing mentioned thus far connects directly with Crowley.
+Nothing mentioned thus far connects directly with the man Crowley.
 We first find this link on page 105, the only time in the book he’s mentioned this clearly and unambiguously.
 Joyce connects him with Rabelais, a major influence on both Crowley and Joyce, by alluding to the Abbey of Thélème:

 From Abbeygate to Crowalley